 Land and resource governance systems create incentives for sustainable or unsustainable land uses.
 Effective land and resource governance promotes careful management and can encourage restoration and stewardship of land, resources, and ecosystems more broadly, which can help to mitigate the impacts of climate change.

 View the new USAID Climate Strategy 2022 – 2030 Resource Page here.

-Secure land tenure and resource rights are key drivers of biodiversity and sustainable natural resource management.
-Where these rights are poorly defined and/or poorly enforced, natural resources and ecosystems can be quickly degraded because incentives to protect resources are weak or absent.
-This insecurity can lead to overgrazing of pastureland, poaching of wildlife, deforestation, ineffective watershed management, and poorly planned extractive industry investments, among other outcomes.
-Degradation and misuse of resources limit prospects for long-run economic growth and the diversified livelihood options that come from more effective natural resource management, particularly in the tourism sector and in fisheries and forestry.
+When land tenure and resource rights are poorly defined or are poorly enforced, natural resources and ecosystems can be quickly degraded because incentives to conserve and protect the resources are weak or absent.
+This can lead to overgrazing of pastureland, wildlife poaching, deforestation, ineffective watershed management, degradation of mangroves and peatlands, poorly planned extractive industry investments, and other outcomes that can directly or indirectly contribute to climate change.
+Degradation and misuse of natural resources also limits prospects for long-term economic growth and the diversified livelihood options that might come from more effective natural resource management, such as tourism, fisheries, and forestry.

 USAID has made substantial investments in climate change mitigation and adaptation since 2010.
-Increasingly these program are finding that clear and secure land rights are critical for their success and sustainability.
-As we look toward making the commitments of the Paris Climate Agreement a reality, we are consolidating and making available the case studies, tools, publications and media from our efforts to strengthen land and resource rights and address climate change.
-Learn more about these issues below.
+Increasingly, these programs are demonstrating that clear and secure land rights are critical for their success and sustainability.
+As we implement USAID’s climate change policies and priorities, we are consolidating and making available the case studies, tools, publications and media from our efforts to strengthen land and resource rights for climate action.